JaedenRotondo/health-super-app/README.md

 7. [Reflection](#reflection)

 ### Introduction
 Welcome!
 My name is Jaeden, and this is a guide to developing the UI behind a telemedicine app for individuals with chronic illnesses.
 Below, I've shared my process in designing a **UI and UX** tailored to its users using research methods.
 The point of this blog is to highlight the correct approach to developing UI/UX using Design Thinking.
-Design Thinking is a non-linear yet iterative appraoch to design as follows:
+Design Thinking is a non-linear yet iterative approach to design as follows:
 ![image](https://github.com/user-attachments/assets/cfc67bd8-7bef-4e12-a472-f0f68f1a9acb)

-For the sake of this project, I will only include the first iteration and explain how I would continue with testing my prototype and future steps.
+For the sake of this project, I will only include the first iteration and explain how I would continue testing my prototype and future steps.
+Also, although the app would have a practitioner side, this blog will only look into the research and UI/UX development for the patient side.

 ### Motivation
 This app serves as a centralized platform for patients with Inflammatory Bowel Disease (IBD) to: